-- The program provides the best available funding: a lot of money, given away as a pure grant, with high funding rates, for multi-annum projects.
-Everybody wants that kind of funding, and since everybody is interested in that, they line up and the queue becomes longer and longer.
+- This program provides the best available funding.
+This of course cannot sound like anything to complain about – a lot of money, given away as a pure grant, with high funding rates, for multi-annum projects.
+But the fact of the matter is that everybody wants this kind of funding.
+Since everybody is interested – they line up and the queue becomes longer and longer.

-- Less opportunities: looking at the history of the programme, the trend is very clear – there are less calls for proposals (per domain, per year) calling for larger projects with wider scope per call (open to a wide range of interpretations).
-It is not uncommon to wait a year or two until there is a relevant call for your research.
-Or, you can always try one of the bottom up calls (like FET-Open and ERC), but in most cases your research may not fit what they are actually looking for, despite the openness of these calls (FET-Open for example).
-Add to that the fact that here as well, there aren’t too many opportunities and the success rate is dropping.
+- Less opportunities: looking at the history of the programme, the trend is very clear – there are less and less calls for proposals (per domain, per year).
+Of the calls available, they are for larger projects with wider scope per call (open to a wide range of interpretations).
+It is not uncommon to wait a year or two until there is finally a relevant call for your research.
+Looking for other available opportunities, you can always try one of the bottom up calls (like Pathfinder (FET-Open) and ERC), but in many cases your research may not fit what they are actually looking for, despite the “openness” of these calls (Pathfinder (FET-Open) for example).
+Add to that the fact that here, as well, there aren’t too many opportunities and the success rate is dropping.

 There are numerous ways in which the pressure can be decompressed: